dymaptic/GeoBlazor/src/dymaptic.GeoBlazor.Core/ReadMe.md

 ﻿# GeoBlazor

+# *.NET 9 NOTICE*
+*Version 3.1.2-beta-1 fixes a [breaking change](https://github.com/dotnet/aspnetcore/issues/58004) that Microsoft introduced in how constructors are used in .NET 9 Razor Components.*

+*Even with that fix, you will still experience __very slow__ build times when targeting .NET 9 or even just using the .NET 9 SDK to build previous versions.
+We have an open request for a fix [here](https://github.com/dotnet/aspnetcore/issues/59014)*

+*To avoid disruptions, we recommend staying on .NET 8 for now, and using a global.json file to pin your SDK build version to .NET 8.*

 ## PUT MAPS IN YOUR BLAZOR APPS

 With GeoBlazor, you have access to the world’s most powerful and versatile web mapping API, the